 There are several different material options for house siding: wood, metal, stone, vinyl, brick, fiber-cement, stucco and more.
 But, looking at the materials for siding is just scratching the surface!
 Delving deeper, we see many more options and sub-options.

 The only limitations are your imagination.
 We’ll cover primary options plus a few sub-options in this guide.
 Special note: all cost related information is based mostly on the 2017-2018 information.

 Material Category: Wood (4 Primary Options)

 The main options relate to how the material is installed, such as: bevel, shingles, board-and-batten, and split-log.
 There are numerous sub-options, as wood has several grains, many ways to cut / shape it, and thousands of color choices.

 Within this category we include Engineered Wood.
 Also known as composite wood, man-made wood, or manufactured board.
 Natural wood obviously comes directly from timber, while the man-made version is manufactured from wood fibers, saw dust, and bonding agents.
 It’s a strong, light-weight and less expensive alternative.
 Instead of pieces cut from logs, the material is shaped to match the order for a job.

 Natural wood material is relatively expensive, considering the cost of initial investment and the ongoing maintenance costs.

-An average home in America is currently 2,250 sq. ft.
-From this point forward, when we say “average sized home” we are referencing that figure.
-Pricing for installation on an entire home will have a fairly wide range, but this is usually due to region, and variations in contractor pricing.
-If there are other factors, we will note those.
+Pricing for the installation on the entire house will have a fairly wide range, but this is usually due to region, and variations in contractor pricing.
+If there are other factors.

-ROI for Engineered Wood siding is nearly 79%, and higher than natural wood’s 77%, which is among the lowest for all siding options.
+ROI for Engineered Wood siding is nearly 79%, and higher than natural wood’s 77%, which is among the lowest of all siding options.

 Grains and Grades